qiuxintao101/cobra/docs/tutorials.rst

      snakemake download_example_Macrophage_atac

   When the data set is downloaded, we can proceed to set up for the run.
+Note in the ``metadata.csv``, a couple of different comparison columns were set up in order to do pair-wise comparison of samples taken from different time point.
+This is another efficent feature of *CoBRA* - allowing for multiple differential expression analysis done separately.
+For each comparison, a complete set of supervised analysis results (motif analysis, cistrome toolkit, GSEA) will be completed in the respective subfolder under ``analysis_result/differential_peaks``.
+See details in :ref:`section_metadata` for how to prepare ``metadata.csv`` for multiple comparisons.

   To check if the setup is correct, begin a dry run via the following command: